-Inspired by her prior experiences participating in international exchanges, and an enduring love for all things Italian, EMGLEX founder Dr. Alexandra Asrow organized and completed her elective rotation in Italy during her Emergency Medicine Residency.
+Inspired by her prior experiences participating in international exchanges, and an enduring love for all things Italian, EMGLEX founder Dr. Alexandra Asrow organized and completed her elective rotation in Italy at Umberto Primo Hospital during her Emergency Medicine Residency.
 While observing and networking with her colleagues in their respective Emergency Departments, she learned about the state of Emergency Medicine as a specialty in Italy, and Europe as a whole.
 At this time, as in many European countries with advanced healthcare systems, Emergency Medicine had just been formally recognized as a specialty practice in Italy a few years prior.
 In many European countries, to this day, formal recognition is still in development.
 During this experience, an idea formed on how to share intercultural differences and continue to improve the practice of Emergency Medicine.

 By investing in the future generation of Emergency Physicians, and supporting and developing training programs in countries without standardized Emergency Medicine curricula, we hope to create a world where anyone, anywhere, can feel secure that if they have a health emergency, they will be treated by a well trained, compassionate, competent Emergency Physician, and walk out of the hospital to tell the tale.